 Paint a waterfall to add beauty, drama and mystery to our landscape paintings

-Painting a waterfall is a piece of cake.
-It’s fun and easy and it only takes three steps for the waterfall.
+Painting a waterfall is fun and easy.
+It only takes three steps to create the beauty and wonder of the waterfall.

 Paint a waterfall with oil paints.Deep calls to deep in the roar of your waterfalls.
 Ps 42:7